 So, from a purely legal perspective, who is right?

 Part of the irony is that the Republican Party, which opposes this purported destruction of life, is firmly supportive of the death penalty in several types of criminal matters.
-Additional irony is found in the fact that our government blindly supports the separation of church and state to the extreme, when convenient, but bases arguments on this issue from religious foundations.
+The additional irony is found in the fact that our government blindly supports the separation of church and state to the extreme, when convenient, but bases arguments on this issue on religious foundations.

 How do we know when life begins?
 I could drone on about this topic, but the DevBio publication does a great job at discussing the historical generation of the answers to this question.
 Science suggests that it is not a life form until it can survive on its own, which still does not provide a definitive timeframe but implies the development of lungs (24 weeks) and other vital structures.
 Religions usually insist life begins at conception.
 If you strive for certainty in the law, which is an oxymoron, then you might side with religious teachings – which creates another irony in this debate.
 If you rely on science to guide your position, then which scientist’s opinion do you follow?